Boeing 314 Clipper: Auxiliary equipment

 The aircraft's electrical system was of the direct current type, powered by two 15 volt generators supported by two 12 volt batteries to provide both 12 volts and 24 volts.

 The 314 had an extensive suite of radio equipment, which was housed in three different locations.
 Normally powered by the main electrical system it could in the event of a loss of this supply be powered from a self-contained emergency generator.
 The radio equipment as well as other specialised equipment was provided by Pan American, with their staff at the Boeing's factory assisting in its installation and commissioning.

 The aircraft was fitted with a heating and cooling system that could deliver 360,000 BTUs per hour from manifolds around engine exhausts and 170,000 cubic feet of air per hour.
-The aircraft was fitted with a system that could detect any leakage of carbon dioxide from the engines into the interior of the aircraft.
+The aircraft was fitted with a system that could detect any leakage of carbon monoxide from the engines into the interior of the aircraft.